plainsimpledot/HIP/00YZ-au-frequency-plan-choice.md

 frequency plan in the future.

-We believe, backed up by expert opinions including senior members of the LORA Alliance, that the only effective way to support AS923 is to utilise 16 channel gateways or allow investor/operators in densely populated areas to voluntarily operate on AS923 in line with the Helium IOT POC roadmap goal of reducing congestion.
+We believe, backed up by expert opinions including senior members of the LORA Alliance, that the only effective way to support AS923 is to utilise 16 channel gateways, dual 8 channel gateways or allow investor/operators in densely populated areas to voluntarily operate on AS923 in line with the Helium IOT POC roadmap goal of reducing congestion.

 AU915 is better suited to the Australian environment / use cases and will allow for roaming on TTN